 About "Us"

 Redmond Blog's mission is to keep our community connected and responsive to each other with community news and to make Redmond a better place to live.
-Special attention is paid to daylighting the local governments of the City of Redmond, Lake Washington School District and EvergreenHealth Public Hospital.
+Attention is paid to daylighting the local governments of the City of Redmond, Lake Washington School District and EvergreenHealth Public Hospital.
 To this end, some of my reporting focuses on government transparency, accountability and citizen participation.

 Though only about 5% of the school budget is allocated to the Central Leadership Team and Administration their compensation seems high.